 My hospital has their own scheme and has allocated me a buddy - should I sign up to the FY1 Buddy Network too?

 Generally speaking, a buddy allocated at your hospital should meet all your mentoring needs - they’re local to you, they may know the hospital already and they’re willing to provide support.
-However, if you feel like it doesn’t meet all your needs, and your hospital’s scheme can’t allocate you someone more suitable, you’re welcome to register for a buddy through us.
+However, if you feel like it doesn’t meet all your needs you’re welcome to register for a buddy through us.
 This might be helpful if you have specific requirements such as support for working less than full time, or being an international medical graduate for example, and we can try to match you to someone who can meet those particular needs, even if they aren’t local to you.
-If you already have your own local buddy/mentor, please do mention this in the extra notes section of the registration form, specifying what you need in addition to the buddy you already have.
+If you already have your own local buddy/mentor, please do mention this when signing up, specifying what you need in addition to the buddy you already have.

 For doctors more senior than FY1